webtechandbiz/WTAB-Wp-Pnl/README.md

 # WTAB-Wp-Pnl
-My basic plugin to create setup panels in WordPress
+My basic plugin to create configuration panels in WordPress